raygervais/raygervais.dev/content/posts/2020/01/writing-ruby-unit-tests/index.md

 ### Logging and Reporting

 I've had the opportunity to dive heads-deep into 20+ page log files, and my god can that be both a nightmare and blessing.
 In these logs, standardized formatting and semantics make or break how easily you're able to debug your program, evaluate the runtime executed as expected, or validate business behaviors.
 Knowing that your application is logging properly is a reassurance that is only truly appreciated in the war room and during developer demos.
-Here is a simple example that I incorperate into my applications to ensure that after running the unit tests, I am confident that the application will operate and write to the correct directories.
+Here is a simple example that I incorporate into my applications to ensure that after running the unit tests, I am confident that the application will operate and write to the correct directories.

 ```rb
 require "logger"